nabilhanan/nabilhanan/aws-restart/learning-progress-aws-restart.md

   2. Explain how authentication works
   3. Describe different types of authentication factors
   4. Identify tools and services used to support identity management

+Day 21 - 18 Desember 2023
+- Topic 8 Security - AWS Identity and Access Management (IAM)
+  1. Describe the AWS Identity and Access Management (IAM) service
+  2. List the different types of security credentials that IAM supports
+  3. Describe how authentication and authorization are implemented in IAM
+- Topic 9 Security - Detection
+  1. Describe how antivirus software is used to detect threats
+  2. Define the benefits of an intrusion detection system (IDS)
+  3. Identify how Amazon GuardDuty detects threats

+Day 22 - 19 Desember 2023
+- Topic 10 Security - AWS CloudTrail
+  1. Describe the value of AWS CloudTrail
+  2. Highlight the features of AWS CloudTrail
+- Topic 11 Security - AWS Config
+  1. Highlight the features of AWS Config
+  2. Describe how AWS Config helps improve security configuration and compliance
+- Topic 12 Security - Response
+  1. List the typical steps in the incident investigation process
+  2. Describe the purpose of a business continuity plan (BCP) and a disaster recovery plan (DRP)

 Day 24 - 5 January 20224
 - Topic 1 Databases - Introduction to Databases